ImperialCollegeLondon/The-Random-Side-A-Mixed-Model-Adventure/README.md

 <!-- Audience.
 Think broadly as to who will benefit. -->
 ## Target Audience 🎯
 The primary focus is to work with large (usually epidemiological) data.
-Mixed models are useful when working with repeated measures, nested data, or simply want to account for variability across groups.
+Mixed models are useful when working with repeated measures, nested data, or simply when we want to account for variability across groups.

 These models however, can be applicable to other disciplines that involves multiple collection of data at different time points.
 This ensures accurate interpretation and conclusions of your data.